XpiritBV/CodeToCloud-Workshop/Challenges/Prerequisites/Readme.md

 The workshop is built with and targeted at development with GitHub Codespace.
 A full featured IDE in the cloud.
 In order to start working you need to create a Codespace.

 1. Navigate to your forked repository on GitHub
-2. Create a Code Space in your forked repo
+2. Create a *Codespace* in your forked repo.
+This is done by pressing Code and going to the Codespaces tab.
 ![](/Assets/CodeSpace.png)

 3. Your GitHub Codespace will be created